Loans

 Direct Graduate PLUS loans can be used to cover the difference between the cost of attendance and other forms of financial aid that you have received, including Law School scholarship funding and other student loans.

 Unlike the Direct Unsubsidized Loan, a credit check is required for the Graduate PLUS Loan.
 The Graduate PLUS Loan credit check does not use any kind of debt-to-income ratio or FICO/credit score, but the borrower cannot have adverse credit history.
 However, it is possible for someone with adverse credit history to borrow a Graduate PLUS Loan with a qualified endorser (co-signer) or through an appeal that is approved by the Department of Education.
-It is important to note that an endorser agrees to repay the loan if the borrower does not.
+It is important to note that an endorser agrees to repay the loan if the borrower stops repaying.

 Private Student Loans

-Private student loans (also known as alternative student loans) are non-Federal, market-based loans and should be used as a last resort.
 All eligibility decisions and the terms and conditions are determined by the lender through whom you choose to apply.
-Approval for a private student loan is contingent upon your credit rating and a loan request may be denied by a lender if there’s an adverse credit rating.
+Approval for a private student loan is contingent upon your credit rating and a loan request may be denied by a lender if there is an adverse credit rating.
 If this happens, it’s recommended that you to contact the lender to appeal the decision or reapply with a cosigner.
-For those interested in participating in our LRAP, please note that private student loans are NOT eligible for LRAP.
+Private student loans are NOT eligible for the Law School's Loan Repayment Assistance Program (LRAP).